July 2, 2024

 Madhugiri Solar Park Boosts Karnataka’s Renewable Energy

-The Karnataka government has announced plans to establish a 200 MW solar park in Madhugiri taluk, located in the Tumakuru district.
-This new solar park is a key component of the state’s broader strategy to expand renewable energy generation.
-The project builds on the success of the Pavagada Solar Park, further strengthening Karnataka’s commitment to green energy and energy security.
+The Karnataka government has announced plans for a new 200 MW solar park in Madhugiri taluk, part of the Tumakuru district.
+This project is a key component of the state’s broader strategy to expand renewable energy, building on the success of the Pavagada Solar Park and further strengthening Karnataka’s commitment to green energy security.

 Strategic Partnership for Sustainable Development

-The Madhugiri Solar Park is being developed in collaboration with the Central Government-owned Tehri Hydro Development Corporation India (THDCIL).
-This partnership is designed to leverage local resources and expertise to identify and develop prime land parcels for the solar park.
-The project represents another significant step in Karnataka’s renewable energy journey, contributing to the state’s transformation into a leading hub for sustainable energy.
+The Madhugiri Solar Park is being developed in collaboration with the central government-owned Tehri Hydro Development Corporation India (THDCIL).
+This partnership will leverage local resources and expertise to identify and develop prime land for the solar park.
+The project marks another significant step in Karnataka’s renewable energy goals, helping transform the state into a leading hub for sustainable power.

 Madhugiri Solar Park